nishanttotla/hugo-blog-skeleton/content/scitech/persistent-bash-history.md

 disk each time you run a command on your terminal.
 I don't think this is really a huge deal for modern machines, and if I really cared about performance, I'd be writing a separate bash script anyway.

+[^1]: The `.bashrc` file is typically located in the home directory and runs each time you open a new terminal instance.